awsdocs/aws-go-developer-guide/doc_source/define-metrics.rst

   :header-rows: 1

   * - Metric
-    - ClientErrorCount
+    - Definition
+    - How to use it

-  * - Definition
+  * - ClientErrorCount
     - Number of API calls that fail with client errors (4xx HTTP response codes).
       Examples: Throttling, Access denied, S3 bucket does not exist, and Invalid parameter value.

-  * - How to use it
     - Except in certain cases related to throttling (ex. when throttling occurs due to a limit that needs to be increased) this metric can indicate something in your application that needs to be fixed.